Anyone planning a Northern Lights hunt in Norway needs to know their geography.

 Northern Lights near Svalbard

-Between mainland Norway and the North Pole, this island realm of fjords, glaciers, mountains and polar bears is, at 78° N, as far as you would want to go to see the Northern Lights.
-Stay in Longyearbyen, the world's northernmost town, and take organized dogsledding, snowmobile or snowcat adventures into the wilderness.
-You don't even have to do them by night to catch the Northern Lights; Svalbard's long Polar Night leaves it in darkness almost 24/7 from November to mid-February.
+Between mainland Norway and the North Pole, this island realm of fjords, glaciers, mountains, and polar bears is, at 78° N, as far as you would want to go to see the Northern Lights.
+Stay in Longyearbyen, the world's northernmost town, and take organized dogsledding, snowmobile, or snowcat adventures into the wilderness.
+You don't even need to do them by night to catch the Northern Lights; Svalbard's long Polar Night leaves it in darkness almost 24/7 from November through mid-February.
+However, Longyearbyen is rather light-polluted, so you need to get away from the town and into polar bear-territory … it’s best to take a tour.

 Northern Lights forecast